 Party for One, Please.

-The number of solo travelers is skyrocketing, and the Club is delivering on increasing demand.
+The number of solo travelers is skyrocketing, and The Club is delivering on increasing demand.

 While en route to Antarctica, Reeta Brendamour, a Club Member of nearly 11 years hadn’t even left the Houston airport before she’d met four new friends from her same Florida enclave.
 An intrepid explorer, Reeta has traveled extensively with family and friends.
 Yet she recounts her five Once-In-A-Lifetime (OIAL) Journeys taken either solo or with her youngest son, Adam, as the most memorable, exploring such far-flung locales as China, Mongolia, Easter Island, New Zealand, and Uruguay with Exclusive Resorts.